annapawlicka/clj-ev3dev/README.md

 If you'd like to play with ev3 first, or you're ok with running it remotely, `clj-ev3dev-remote` will execute all your commands through ssh.
-The API in both libraries is exactly the same.

 ## Usage